-An in-depth introduction and analyses of sacred texts and interpretive traditions covering both Hebrew Bible and the New Testament, extracanonical texts and oral traditions.
-Focus on the rich history and diversity of marginalized communities’ engagement with the Bible, tracing themes around race, class, sex, power and alterity.
-Examine the role of sacred texts as a means of identity formation, site of contestation, and foundation for social change and transformation.
+This certificate provides an in-depth introduction and analyses of sacred texts and interpretive traditions covering both Hebrew Bible and the New Testament, as well as extracanonical texts and oral traditions.
+The focus of this certificate is to expose participants to the rich history and diversity of marginalized communities’ engagement with the Bible, particularly tracing themes around race, class, sex, power and alterity.
+The certificate examines the role of sacred texts as a means of identity formation, site of contestation, and foundation for social change and transformation.

 BI 502 Into to Hebrew Bible/OT: Race, Class and the Bible

 This course examines and wrestles with contested texts, histories and interpretive traditions in Hebrew Bible/Old Testament, with a particular focus on race, class, and identity.
 These themes are examined in their historical contexts, and placed into conversation with contemporary faith communities and issues.